-Similar to the one study case, when the response is binary, we have a more accurate approximation of the CP as follows. \begin{proposition} Under the alternative hypothesis with $d^{(1)}>0,d^{(2)}>0$, when $Y$ is binary, the consistency probability specified by the LHS of (\ref{eq:criterion-II-pool}) can be expressed as
+Similar to the one study case, when the response is binary, a more accurate approximation of the CP can be derived as follows. \begin{proposition} Under the alternative hypothesis with $d^{(1)}>0,d^{(2)}>0$, when $Y$ is binary, the consistency probability specified by the LHS of (\ref{eq:criterion-II-pool}) can be expressed as

 where